BU-KABlab/PANDA-BEAR/documentation/API-Reference.md

 ### Toolkit

-The `Toolkit` class is the central interface for interacting with the PANDA-SDL hardware and software systems.
+The `Toolkit` class is the central interface for interacting with the PANDA-BEAR hardware and software systems.

 ```python
 from panda_lib import Toolkit